Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Chippewas have covered the spread once this season when favored by 5 points or more (in three chances).

-- Central Michigan is 1-1 against the spread and 2-0 overall this season when the team notches more than 30.6 points.
+- Central Michigan is 1-1 against the spread and 2-0 overall in games when it scores more than 30.6 points.

-- Central Michigan is 2-3 against the spread and 3-2 overall when the team amasses over 409.0 yards.
+- Central Michigan is 2-3 against the spread and 3-2 overall when the team amasses more than 409.0 yards.

-- This year, the Chippewas have turned the ball over eight times, two more than the Huskies' takeaways (6).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.